 Cash games, Sit & Gos, and tournaments.
 New Jersey’s online poker sites offer cash games that allow you to leave the table at any time, Sit & Go single-table tournaments, and multi-table tournaments.
 The buy-ins range from under a dollar to hundreds of dollars depending on the type of game.

 21. You must be at least 21 years old to play at the online poker sites in New Jersey.
-The same is true for New Jersey’s online casinos and online sportsbooks, however, poker players under the age of 21 can legally play at Global Poker, a legitimate sweepstakes poker site where you can exchange credits (known as Sweeps Coins) for cash prizes.
+The same is true for New Jersey’s online casinos and online sportsbooks.
+However, poker players between 18 and 21 can legally play at Global Poker, a legitimate social poker site where you can redeem credits (known as Sweeps Coins) for cash prizes.

 Yes, New Jersey shares online poker player pools with Nevada and Delaware through the All-American Poker Network, which consists of WSOP.com and 888poker, both of which are available in New Jersey.
 When Michigan approves multi-state pools in Spring 2021, players in New Jersey can compete against players in Michigan through PokerStars and the Partypoker Network, which operates in Michigan under the brand BetMGM Poker.